Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

     1. Inspect the generated `scsd_cfg.json` file.
 Ensure the following are true before running the `cray scsd` command below:

-       - The xname looks valid/appropriate.
+       - The component name (xname) looks valid/appropriate.
 Limit the `scsd_cfg.json` file to NodeBMCs that have had the StatefulReset action applied to them.
        - The `SSHConsoleKey` settings match the desired public key.

     2. Apply SSH Console key to the NodeBMCs: